Landscape Artist of the Year

 Lavender Fields

-For me however, perspective and contrast of colour is vital.
-The view we had from the pods provided all of this and more.
-Tai Shan Shirenberg himself said ‘This view was almost made for you.
+For me, perspective and contrast of colour are vital, and the view from the pods offered both in abundance.
+Judge Tai Shan Schierenberg himself remarked, “This view was almost made for you.”

 The Heat Stage